letsencrypt/website/content/en/docs/duplicate-certificate-limit.md

 # Workaround

-Unfortunately, revoking the previously issued certificates will not reset the Duplicate Certificate limit.
+Revoking the previously issued certificates will not reset the Duplicate Certificate limit.
 However, if you find that you’ve exceeded the limit and you still require another certificate for the same hostnames you can always request a certificate for a different “exact set” of hostnames.
 For example, if you’ve exceeded the Duplicate Certificate limit for `[example.com]` then requesting a certificate for `[example.com, login.example.com]` will succeed.
 Similarly, if you’ve exceeded the Duplicate Certificate limit for `[example.com, login.example.com]` then requesting a separate certificate for `[example.com]` and another for `[login.example.com]` will succeed.

 # Monitoring Rate Limits